 3. Can we provide the student volume to have a sustained impact in our partner communities?

 As I mentioned above, we’re not the type of organization that works in a community for a year and moves on.
 We believe you can’t truly have an impact by operating that way.
 If we can’t create the type of annual student demand that allows us to provide sustainable impact in communities, we’re not fulfilling our obligations to our partners.

 Another factor that ensures the success of our programs is our exceptional program leaders and local staff.

 Our staff are the backbone of our organization.
 Each year, we retain more seasonal program leaders and local staff and implement more rigorous training methods, which means we’re getting more experienced.
 That experience directly translates to the growth that students experience on our programs.
 I could go on for days about how great our staff is.
-Learn more about how we hire our seasonal staff and read about some of our returning program leaders this summer.
+Learn more about how we hire our seasonal staff.

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.